-As compared to NB‑IoT, LTE Cat M1 is also ideal for mobile use cases, because it handles hand‑over between cell towers similarly to high speed LTE .
-For example, if a vehicle moved from point A to point B, crossing several different network cells, a Cat M1 device would behave the same as a cellular phone and never drop the connection.
-An NB‑IoT device on the contrary, would have to re‑establish a new connection at some point after a new network cell is reached.
+As compared to NB‑IoT, LTE Cat M1 is ideal for mobile use cases, because it handles hand‑over between cell towers much like high speed LTE.
+For example, if a vehicle moves from point A to point B crossing several different network cells, a Cat M1 device would behave the same as a cellular phone and never drop the connection.
+An NB‑IoT device, on the contrary, would have to re‑establish a new connection at some point after a new network cell is reached.

 Another benefit is the support of voice functionality via VoLTE (voice over LTE), which means it can be used for applications requiring a level of human interaction, such as for certain health and security applications (for example, stay‑in‑place solutions and alarm panels).